pfdubois/BridgeBidding/source/Conventions.rst

 You should know that when a convention giveth, it taketh away something else.
 For example, bidding Stayman 2♣ in response to partner's 1N opener makes it easier to find major suit fits.
 But, you cannot ever play 2♣ as a contract after partner opens 1N.
-In this case the tradeoff is worth it.
+In this case the trade-off is worth it.

 Burn This Chapter
 -----------------